ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 On Summit, most host directories are “bound” (mounted) by default.
 But on other systems, or in some instances on Summit, you may want to access a directory that is not already mounted.
 Let’s try it:

-Note that the “/opt” directory in ”pythond.sif” is empty.
+Note that the “/opt” directory in ”pythonmini.sif” is empty.
 But the Summit ”/opt” directory is not.
 Let’s bind it:
 ```
-singularity shell --bind /opt:/opt pythond.sif
+singularity shell --bind /opt:/opt pythonmini.sif
 ```

 Now from within the container type "ls -l /opt" and see if it matches what you see from the outside of the container if you type the same thing.
+When you are done, type `exit` to get out of the container.

  …It isn’t necessary to bind like-named directories like we did above.
 Try binding your /home/$USER directory to /opt.
 ```
-singularity shell --bind /home/$USER:/opt pythond.sif
+singularity shell --bind /home/$USER:/opt pythonmini.sif
 ```

 Now from within the container type "ls -l $HOME" and see if it matches what you see from the outside of the container if you type the same thing.
+Type `exit` when done.

 _Note: If your host system does not allow binding, you will need to create the host directories you want mounted when you build the container (as root on, e.g., your laptop)